FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 solely on measurements observable external to the DUT/SUT.

 Special capabilities SHOULD NOT exist in the DUT/SUT specifically for benchmarking purposes.
+{::comment}

+    [MB218]: Some more elaboration is needed

+    [VP219]: This needs BMWG discussion as this chapter is a “boilerplate” copied from earlier BMWG documents.

+{:/comment}
-Any implications for network security arising from the DUT/SUT SHOULD be identical in the lab and in production networks.
+Any implications for network security arising from the DUT/SUT SHOULD be identical
+{::comment}

+    [MB220]: Why?
+We can accept some relax rule in controlled environnement, but this not acceptable in deployement.
+I would adjust accordingly.

+    [VP221]: Explain and discuss in BMWG.

+{:/comment}
+in the lab and in production networks.

+{::comment}

+    [MB222]: I would some text to basically say that the benchmarking results should be adequately protected and guards top prevent leaks to unauthorized entities.
+    Otherwise, the benchmark results can be used by attacker to better adjust their attacks and perform attacks that would lead to DDoS a node of the DUT in a live network, infer the limitation of a DUT that can be used for overflow attacks, etc.
+    Also, we can say that the benchmark is agnostic to trafic and does not manipulate real traffic.
+As such, Privacy is not a concern.

+    [VP223]: To BMWG.

+{:/comment}

 # Acknowledgements